Marduk – Tour report: South America

 – Is he retarded?

-Shaking his head, he heads for the table and surveys the content; Absolut Vodka, Jack Daniel’s and a bottle of red wine.
-Nothing eludes the hawk-eyed promoter; he grabs each bottle individually and stridently articulates in slow motion:
+Shaking his head, Mortuus inspects the various bottles on the table.
+Absolut Vodka, Jack Daniel’s, and red wine.
+The promoter grabs each bottle and articulates in slow motion:

 – Vodka.
 Whisky.
 Wine.